arnaud-sintes/magiclantern_asintes/modules/focus_sq/readme.md

   - a complete step by step (***slow***) ***forward*** rotation of the lens, in order to index the **normalized focus positions**
   - a partial very ***fast*** ***backward*** rotation of the lens, then a partial ***medium*** speed ***backward*** rotation, in order to compute the **average step size** for *stepping 2 and 3*
-  - a complete ***slow backward*** rotation finishing the move, in order to compute the ***step size speed*** with a *stepping of 1*
+  - a partial ***slow backward*** rotation finishing the move, in order to compute the ***step size speed*** with a *stepping of 1*
   - a complete ***medium*** speed ***forward*** rotation, in order to compute the ***step size speed*** with a *stepping of 2*
   - a complete ***fast backward*** rotation, in order to compute the ***step size speed*** with a *stepping of 3*

-The lens calibration result is then **saved on disk**, this is why we don't need to redo it until we're using another lens, while the lens limits checking process must be done for each camera run, the relative position of the lens being dependent of its position at startup.
+The lens calibration result is then **saved on disk**, this is why we don't need to redo it until we're using another lens, while the *lens limits checking* process must be done for each camera run, the relative position of the lens being dependent of its position at startup.

 Once these two processes were done (instant switch if already performed), the focus sequencing module will switch into "**edit mode**".